DatSpygineer/Gctk/README.md

 vcpkg install SDL2 GLEW lua
 ```

+You'll need the source code of angel script, download the SDK from their website https://www.angelcode.com/angelscript/downloads.html

+Open the downloaded ZIP file and extract it into submodules/angelscript

 After you've installed the required libraries and setup the tool chain with your IDE, the project should build with no issues.

 #### Linux: